rancorm/nomadcap/README.md

 # nomadcap

-[PCAP](https://en.wikipedia.org/wiki/Pcap) tool that aids in locating misconfigured network stacks.
+[PCAP](https://en.wikipedia.org/wiki/Pcap) tool that aids in locating misconfigure network stacks.

 The tool's function is to identify [Address Resolution Protocol](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) (ARP) requests that are not intended for the local network.